finglis/qupath-extension-align/README.md

 ## Installing

+The QuPath Align extension can be downloaded and managed within QuPath using the extension mananger which can be found under the menu `Extensions -> Manage Extensions`.
+The extension will be listed under "QuPath catalog" and can be downloaded and installed by selecting the green plus button.

-To install the Align extension, download the latest `qupath-extension-align-[version].jar` file from [releases](https://github.com/qupath/qupath-extension-align/releases) and drag it onto the main QuPath window.
+Alternatvley, the align extension can be installed by downloading the latest `qupath-extension-align-[version].jar` file from [releases](https://github.com/qupath/qupath-extension-align/releases) and drag it onto the main QuPath window.

 If you haven't installed any extensions before, you'll be prompted to select a QuPath user directory.
 The extension will then be copied to a location inside that directory.